RonyCodes/MJTool/README.md

 --------------------------------
-# MJTSPLOIT
+# MJTool
-This simple tool coded by Mr MJT
+This simple tool coded by Mr MJT |7 september 2021|
 -------------------------------
 By this tool you can:
 ---------------------